The St. Vrain Habitat Team

 Outreach and Volunteer Manager

 Originally from New Hampshire and a country girl at heart, Rebecca has embraced Colorado as her home.
-When not studying or working, you can find Rebecca outside: on her mountain bike or in the garden, hiking with her husband & dog or wrangling backyard chickens.
+When not working, you can find Rebecca outside: on her mountain bike or in the garden, hiking with her husband & dog or wrangling backyard chickens.

 Stephen has 10 years of construction experience on both single family and multi unit homes.
 He has also been active in Habitat’s home repair program.